quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/working-with-advanced-column-types.md

 ## `blob` columns

 Propulsion stores *Binary Large Objects* (BLOBs) internally as PHP streams.
 This mirrors PDO's own convention of using streams when returning LOB columns in a result set and when binding values to prepared statements.
-Not every PDO driver actually supports streaming, so where a driver doesn't, Propulsion creates a `php://temp` stream to hold the LOB contents instead, giving you a consistent API regardless of driver.
+If a PDO driver returns the raw string contents instead of a stream, Propulsion wraps it in a `php://memory` stream, giving you a consistent API regardless of driver.

 Note that CLOBs (*Character* Locator Objects) are treated as plain strings, since there's no equivalent PDO convention for treating them as streams.